saterus/rust-intro/rust_slides.md

 ^
 - strict rules about actually mutating stuff
-- lifetime based. if y falls out of scope...
+- scope/lifetime based. if y falls out of scope...

 ---